Jerilderie railway station

-The Jerilderie railway station is a heritage-listed former railway station on the now closed Tocumwal line at Nowranie Street, Jerilderie, in the Murrumbidgee Council local government area of New South Wales (NSW), Australia.
+The Jerilderie railway station is a heritage-listed former railway station on the now closed Tocumwal line at Nowranie Street, Jerilderie, New South Wales, Australia.
 The station buildings were designed by John Whitton, and constructed by Charles Hardy in 1884 and 1885.
 The station complex is known as Jerilderie Railway Station Group, and was added to the New South Wales State Heritage Register on 17 April 2003.

 History

 The Jerilderie railway station precinct and buildings were designed by John Whitton, who was the Engineer in Chief of the New South Wales Government Railways from 1856 to 1888.
 Whitton designed a good deal of the extant NSW railways infrastructure, including station buildings.
 His design ethos created a recognisable and distinctive genre of railway station and station master's house designs throughout NSW.

 The Jerilderie station and station master's residence are significant in the small, relatively isolated rural town of Jerilderie.
 They exemplify the anticipated importance of the railways in the development of Jerilderie area, and in wresting trade away from Victoria.
 The lessening of railway activity, brought about by improved roads and road transport, is manifested by the decay and removal of infrastructure along railway corridors, and in the precincts of Jerilderie station.

 Located 688.4 km from Sydney Central station, the Jerilderie station complex was opened on 16 September 1884, and was a major transport centre for Jerilderie until its closure on 6 February 1987.
 The station building is now a private residence.